 During their meeting held on the 2nd November, 1982, the Committee decided to conduct an on-the-spot study of some of the villages so as to find out personally the difficulties being experienced by the allottees on account of which they were either not constructing the houses on the sites allotted to them or were not shifting to the houses constructed for them by the Housing Board.
-The Committee chose villages-Boh, Babyal and Shahpur in Ambala District, Chakarpur and Nakanpura (Punhana) in Gurgaon District and Bond Kalan and Kalanga in Bhiwani District.
-Accordingly, the Committee visited the above said three villages in Ambala District on 9th November, 1982 and the remaining four villages in Gurgaon and Bhiwani Districts on 10th November, 1982.
-Following points emerged after discussing the problems with the District Officers and after listening to the grievances of beneficiaries interval
+The Committee chose villages-Boh, Babyal and Shahpur in Ambala District, Chakarpur and Nakanpura (Punhana) in Gurgaon District, and Bond Kalan and Kalanga in Bhiwani District.
+Accordingly, the Committee visited the above said three villages in Ambala District on 9th November, 1982, and the remaining four villages in Gurgaon and Bhiwani Districts on 10th November, 1982.
+Following points emerged after discussing the problems with the District Officers and after listening to the grievances of beneficiaries.

-- (1) The beneficiaries belonged to the extremely weaker section of the society and were not in a position to spend any amount on the construction of the houses from their own resources. - (11) The Banks were reluctant to advance any loan because the plots, as per existing conditions, could not be mortagaged in favour of the Banks. - (iii) The procedure involved in securing the loans was extremely intricate and confusing making it difficult for simple villagers to avail of the loan facility, if any, allowed by any Bank. - (iv) The beneficiaries found themselves incapable of refunding the loan in future because they believed that they would not be getting any income from the houses while they would be required to make payment towards the repayment of the loan.
+- (i) The beneficiaries belonged to the extremely weaker section of the society and were not in a position to spend any amountil on the construction of the houses from their own resources) and section is the trained of the society of the section of the houses from their own resources. - (ii) The Banks were reductant to advance any loan because the plots, as per existing conditions, could not be mortagaged in favour 1 of the Banks. - (iii) The procedure involved in securing the loans was extremely intricate and confusing making it difficult for simple villages to avail of the loan facility, if any, allowed by any Bank

+(iv) The beneficiaries found themselves incapable of refunding the loan in future because they believed that they would not be getting any income from the houses while they would be required to make payment towards the repayment of the loan,

-(v) In some cases certain persons who were found eligible in the survey in 1976 were no longer interested in the allotment of sites/construction of house because they, had either shifted from the village or had got employment eleswhere or had made alternative anangements for their residence within the village abadi.
+(v) In some cases certain persons who were found digible in the

+Loi entire survey in 1976 were no longer interested in the allotment of sites/construction of house because they had either shifted from the village or had got employment eleswhere or had made alter-